3a1b2c3/awesome-world-models/README.md

 ## Background
+1943	Kenneth Craik: Idea of small-scale internal models for planning and prediction in biological agents.

+1960s	Development of control theory and Markov Decision Processes (MDPs); states and dynamics formalized.

+1980s	Neural networks applied to forward and inverse models in motor control; early connectionist models.

+Early 2010s	Move from pixel-based prediction to object-centric latent spaces; use of CNNs and LSTMs for dynamics.

+Mid 2010s	Learning from robot interaction (e.g., “learning to poke”) combining forward and inverse models.

+Late 2010s-2020s	Integration of 3D human pose and motion prediction from video in latent spaces for robotics.

+Recent (2022-2024)	Development of hybrid visual-physical simulators, video diffusion distillation, fluid dynamics reconstruction, and unified world benchmarks.

+2748   Robust and Interactable World Models in Computer Vision, https://www.youtube.com/watch?v=9B4kkaGOozA&t=3891s

 ### World models history: 2013 - 2023
 See list below for papers
 * 2013  Decoding “World Models” by David Ha and Jürgen Schmidhuber: A Milestone in AI Research